thomarite/ceos-testing/README.md

 Added script "other-scripts/eos-ncc.py" based on this [blog](https://eos.arista.com/ncclient-example-with-eos/)

+The script just test the functionality to make config changes via netconf.
+It is not very flexible as all config is hardcoded.

 # Monitoring

 I managed to get influxdb-telegraf-grafana working for this ceos lab and it is [documented](https://blog.thomarite.uk/index.php/2020/07/17/monitoring-influxdb-telegraf-grafana).
 I dont have anything automated with ansible :(